 ‘India Semiconductor Mission’

 “In order to drive the long-term strategies for developing sustainable semiconductors and display ecosystem, a specialised and independent ‘India Semiconductor Mission’ will be set up.
-The India Semiconductor Mission will be by global experts in the semiconductor and display industry.
+The India Semiconductor Mission will be LED by global experts in the semiconductor and display industry.
 It will act as the nodal agency for efficient and smooth implementation of the schemes on semiconductors and display ecosystem”, the government further stated.

 “The approved programme will propel innovation and build domestic capacities to ensure the digital sovereignty of India.
 It will also create highly skilled employment opportunities to harness the demographic dividend of the country”, it added.